 From the ancient Greek thinkers, we have inherited the view that philosophy begins with a sense of wonder.
-Thus, in Theaetetus, Plato says, "for this feeling (pathos) of wonder
+Thus, in Theaetetus, Plato says, "for this feeling (pathos) of wonder (thaumazein) shows that you are a philosopher, since wonder is the only beginning (archē) of philosophy."
+(155d) Similarly, Aristotle details this process of beginning of philosophy as follows,

-5 Immanuel Kant, Werke IV Kritik der reinen Vernunft, Wilhelm Weischedel (hrsg.)
+&lt;sup>5 Immanuel Kant, Werke IV Kritik der reinen Vernunft, Wilhelm Weischedel (hrsg.)
 (Suhrkamp Verlag, Frankfurt am Main, 1968), S.699-700.
 Critique of Pure Reason, trans.
 Paul Guyer & Allen W. Wood (Cambridge University Press, Cambridge / New York / Melbourne, 1998), p.
 694.